-WHEN RYAN STAKE and Patrick Piemonte first worked together, they helped you get round: Both were interface designers at Apple, with Piemonte running specifically on the iPhone’s map generation.
-Now, nearly a decade later, the two are operating collectively once more—but this time, in place of helping you get around, they need to use the power of augmented fact to appreciate the hidden things around you.
+WHEN RYAN STAKE and Patrick Piemonte first worked together, they helped you get around: Both were interface designers at Apple, with Piemonte running specifically on the iPhone’s map generation.
+Now, nearly a decade later, the two are operating collectively once more—but this time, instead of helping you get around, they need to use the power of augmented fact to appreciate the hidden things around you.

 That’s the idea at the back of Mirage, an iOS app the duo and a small team launched.
-It’s no longer the first AR app to be had in the App Store, and it definitely won’t be the ultimate.
-However, it may properly be the handiest one to marry augmented fact’s hidden-global appeal with social media’s shareable, remixable content.
-And in doing so, it’s making AR no longer absolutely a technology of interest but one of connection.
+It’s no longer the first AR app in the App Store and won’t be the ultimate.
+However, it may be the handiest to marry augmented fact’s hidden global appeal with social media’s shareable, remixable content.
+And in doing so, it’s making AR no longer a technology of interest but one of connection.

 MORE FROM THE AUTHOR